ramesaliyev/data-processing-101/project/README.md

 # Troubleshooting

 - If MapReduce job keeps getting `KILLED` everytime, try to decrease node count, for example remove `nodemanager2` from `docker-compose.yml`, not sure why but it can be about memory.
+- If your MapReduce got stuck in `ACCEPTED` state, check if you have running `NodeManager`.
+If you dont, that's your problem.
+Examine logs to find out why NodeManager killed.
 - This repo uses old version of https://github.com/big-data-europe/docker-hadoop, checking repo and its issues may help you.

 # Help